pheuzoune/ADHassToInfluxDB/README.md

 ### Filters

-You can add filters to include only entities based on regular expression :
+You can add filters to include only entities based on regular expression.

 ```
   filters: